 Last Update: Preliminary information, subject to change.

-Placing arrays of sensors on to network nodes is feasible and inexpensive using a RaspberryPi (“RPi3”) with WiFi host.
+Placing arrays of sensors on to network nodes is feasible and affordable using a RaspberryPi (“RPi3”) with WiFi host.
 The RPi3 is ideal, but may have more capability than needed, or the physical space or power consumption may be issues.
 The RaspberryPi Zero-W (“Zero”) with a USB2 hat is a viable option, and is smaller than the RPi3.

 One port (left side) is at present reserved for a wireless Mouse/Keyboard dongle for development work and potentially node management.